BuckDaTruck/Scribe/README.md

 - Two push buttons: one for highlights and one for initiating uploads
 - RGB LED with resistors for visual feedback

-Wiring diagrams and a detailed parts list are provided in [Device/wiring_instructions.md](Device/wiring_instructions.md).
+Wiring diagrams are provided in [Device/wiring_instructions.md](Device/wiring_instructions.md).
+See [Device/parts_list.md](Device/parts_list.md) for a complete list of required components.

 ## 3D-Printed Case